meloncafe/aa-freight/README.md

 ## Contract Check

 The app will automatically check if a newly issued contract complies with the pricing parameters for the respective route.
+If you want to be notified about all contracts, even without correct pricing, set `FREIGHT_NOTIFY_ALL_CONTRACTS` option to `True`

 Compliant contracts will have a green checkmark (✓) in the "Contract Check" column on the contract list.
 Related notifications on Discord will be colored in green.